 Warner Bros.
 Pictures

-Prisoners gets a release on Friday, September 20.
-The film is rated R for disturbing violent content including torture, and language throughout.
-Click here for local showtimes and tickets.
+Chernobyl Diaries gets a wide release on Friday, May 25.
+The film is rated R for violence, some bloody images and pervasive language.
+Click here to get local showtimes and tickets.